TageDan/tagedan.github.io/content/posts/static_site_generation_rust.md

 Tell me that's not cool, I mean it's simple but still a really nice way to define your rendering in my opinion.
 But how does it work?
-Well, it really doesn't have to do with anything unique about tuples.
-The only reason that this type of tuple structure works is becuase I've implemented the rendering method for it.
+Well, it really doesn't have to do with anything unique to tuples.
+The only reason that this type of tuple structure works is becuase I've implemented the Render trait for it.
 That is the real magic of this framework, it's really extendible (at least in theory, haven't done that much yet).
-The second method argument accepts anything that implements the render trait which means that you can define any structure and then define any implementation for rendering it and you will be able to pass it to the function directly or in the middle of the nested tuples.
+The second method argument accepts anything that implements the Render trait which means that you can define any structure and then define any implementation for rendering it and you will be able to pass it to the function directly or in the middle of the nested tuples.
 That's the power of rust's traits.

 Let's look at how I decided to implement the render trait for the tuple structure.
 ```rust